 Protect Your Loved Ones

 There are preventative measures you can take to reduce the likelihood of financial exploitation.
 Encourage your loved ones to maintain contact with a variety of family, friends, and community members.
 Regular social contact can reduce feelings of isolation and make it harder for anyone to prey on the vulnerable individual.
 Setting up an estate plan will create legal protections for your loved ones’ assets as well.

 If you suspect someone is suffering from elder abuse, make a report with the Vulnerable Adult Protective Services.
 If you believe the individual is in immediate danger, however, contact law enforcement right away.

-When you are trying to care for a vulnerable family member, contact an experienced elder law attorney at O’Keeffe O’Brien Lyson Foss or call 701-235-8000 or 877-235-8002 to help you achieve peace of mind.
+When you are trying to care for a vulnerable family member, contact an experienced elder law attorney at O’Keeffe O’Brien Lyson Attorneys or call 701-235-8000 or 877-235-8002 to help you achieve peace of mind.